M268816/power-repo/notes/fe_Method.md

 ## Total widgets

-The Roll Data Access DB records a beginning and ending cartridge number.
+To find the total widget part of the OEE formula, the Roll Data Access DB records a beginning and ending cartridge number.
 I take these numbers and retrieve an amount built from it.

 ``` cpp
 amount_built: Value(ThisRecord.'End Cart #') - Value(ThisRecord.'Begin Cart #') + 1
 ```

 This is complicated by the structure of the Roll Data DB, as it splits the line per lane.
-This means I need to then combine these amount_built values I retrieve into a single line record.
-This is done farther into the algorithm, as I compress all the data into another data structure that collects the basal math for converting into OEE2, but more about that later, this is a small snip from that code.
+This means I need to collect each individual lane's cart output then combine these amount_built values into a single line record.
+The next piece of code is in part from a larger function, but here is the argument that collects the build amount into a variable called output we use later.

 ```cpp
 output: